Jennifer Norstrom, LMFT

 Posted on January 27, 2014 by Jennifer Norstrom, LMFT in Articles

 Are you an emotional eater?
 Do you use food to stuff feelings?
 Are you grabbing for the cookies or pizza when you feel angry, hurt, or disappointed?
 The truth is, food is comforting and nurturing—we all need it to survive and support the health of our bodies and minds.
-Why then, do we overeat, or […]
+Why then, do we overeat, […]

 Read More emotional eating, food addiction, out-of-control, stuffing painful feelings